Crown Princess (2005): Cruising history

-Until November 2012, Crown Princess was sailing the Mediterranean Sea.
-In November 2012 the ship sailed to Galveston, Texas, for the first time, where she sailed western Caribbean cruises.
-In April 2013 she sailed to Southampton and operated cruises to Northern Europe, the Mediterranean, and the Canary Islands.
-Subsequently, Crown Princess returned to the United States to Fort Lauderdale, sailing Caribbean cruises until February 2014.
+Until November 2012, Crown Princess was operating in the Mediterranean Sea.
+In November 2012 the ship sailed to Galveston, Texas, for the first time, where she provided western Caribbean cruises.
+In April 2013 she departed for Southampton and operated cruises to Northern Europe, the Mediterranean, and the Canary Islands.
+Subsequently, Crown Princess returned to the United States to Fort Lauderdale, offering Caribbean cruises until February 2014.

-On 18 January 2013, it was announced that Crown Princess would sail around South America.
+On 18 January 2013, it was announced that Crown Princess would navigate around South America.
 The Caribbean cruises from 15 February 2014 through 26 April 2014 were cancelled to allow for the South America cruise.
-After the South America cruise, she sailed to Mexico, Hawaii, and Pacific coastal cruises from Los Angeles, as well as Northbound and Southbound cruises from Vancouver and Whittier or round-trip Alaskan cruises from Seattle.
+After the South America cruise, she visited Mexico, Hawaii, and offered Pacific coastal cruises from Los Angeles, as well as Northbound and Southbound cruises from Vancouver and Whittier or round-trip Alaskan cruises from Seattle.